Piano Sonata No. 26 (Beethoven): II. Abwesenheit

 The Andante espressivo is harmonically built on variations of the diminished chord and the appoggiatura.
 The movement is very emotional and is often played with rubato that would be found in later composers such as Robert Schumann and Johannes Brahms.
 Much of the subject matter is rhythmically repeated consecutively as well as sectionally, perhaps to emphasise the feelings of uncomfortable solitude and fear of no return.
 The arrival of the dominant seventh chord at the end of movement signals the return to the tonic key, but remains unresolved until the triumphant appearance of the main theme in the final movement (which begins attacca).
 Typically the movement lasts just under 4 minutes.

 III.
 Das Wiedersehen

 The finale, also in sonata form, starts joyfully on a B♭ dominant 7th chord, in 6/8 time.
-After the startling introduction, the first subject shows up in the right hand and is immediately transferred to the left hand, which is repeated twice with an elaboration of the arrangement in the right hand.
+After the startling introduction, the first subject appears in the right hand and is immediately transferred to the left hand then repeated twice with an elaboration of the arrangement in the right hand.
 Before the second subject group arrives, there is one remarkable bridge passage, introducing a phrase that goes from G♭ major to F major chords, first through distinctive forte arpeggios, then in a more delicate, fine piano arrangement.

+Relation to Dussek's Sonata

+It has been said that this sonata was influenced by Dussek's own Les Adieux.

+The pianist Frederick Marvin said that Dussek's sonata could "have been a model for the Les Adieux Sonata by Beethoven ten years later."
+Marvin further points out the similarities in motives and form in Beethoven's sonata to Dussek's.